Jan-Piotraschke/spectre-monotile-py/README.md

 ## Requirements

-- Python 3
-- NumPy
-- Matplotlib
-- Bezier

-These dependencies can usually be installed using `pip`:
+The dependencies can usually be installed using `pip`:

 ```pip install numpy matplotlib opencv-python bezier```

 ## Usage

 To use the Spectre Monotile tool, navigate to the project directory and run:

 ```python3 spectre.py <a> <b> <curve_value>```
 Replace `<a>`, `<b>`, and `<curve_value>` with your desired values.